cjekel/piecewise_linear_fit_py/README.rst

 About
 =====

-A library for fitting a continuous piecewise linear function f(x) to data.
-Just specify the number of line segments you desire and your data set.
+A library for fitting continuous piecewise linear functions to data.
+Just specify the number of line segments you desire and provide the data.

 Check out the
 `examples <https://github.com/cjekel/piecewise_linear_fit_py/tree/master/examples>`__!